develprr/metamatic-framework/README.md

 );
 ```

-In the code snippet above, you want to connect your component to a Metamatic store with name *STORE_USER_INFO*, and when the store is updated,
+In the code snippet above, you want to connect your component to a store with name *STORE_USER_INFO*, and when the store is updated,
 it will be dispatched to this component.
 From the incoming store, *userData* state will be taken and put into this component's local state.

 Now, what will happen if the user data is not available in the store?
 Absolutely nothing!
 But that is possibly a situation that you don't want.
 Therefore it is possible to make a store to listen for component connecting events and program them to act upon them.

-When the component was connected to STORE_USER_INFO, Metamatic hiddenly fired a CONNECT system event, which has syntax *CONNECT/YOUR_STORE_NAME* -
+When the component was connected to STORE_USER_INFO, Metamatic™ hiddenly fired a CONNECT system event, which has syntax *CONNECT/YOUR_STORE_NAME* -
 that would be in this example "CONNECT/STORE_USER_INFO".

 This is very helpful because you can add a piece of code to the user info store to handle such connect event: